 The Department of Computer Graphics Department at Purdue University has historically required every student to enroll in a traditional Shade, Shadows, and Perspective course, otherwise known as Architectural Illustration.
 Helms state's "the course was designed to introduce students to theories in light, shade and shadows by applying components and concepts through traditional media (pencil, marker, pen and ink, watercolor, and acrylic paint) projects [1]."
-It was also designed to provide a thorough coverage of perspective drawing systems by instructing the theories and procedures for creating perspective, various media techniques, and the resulting effects of light on surfaces, the individual could create dazzling illustrations-provided the student was creative, artistically inclined, and had a strong work ethic.
+It was also designed to provide a thorough coverage of perspective drawing systems by instructing the theories and procedures for creating perspective illustrations.
+With a thorough knowledge of perspectives, various media techniques, and the resulting effects of light on surfaces, the individual could create dazzling illustrationsprovided the student was creative, artistically inclined, and had a strong work ethic.